patricksavalle/slim-request-params/README.md

     $app->run();

-This API has one method that accepts a single argument:
+This example-API has one method that accepts a single argument:

     /hello/patrick?text=who+am+I